-Established Delaware Estate Planning Attorneys Help You Prepare for the Future
+Established Estate Planning Attorneys Help You Prepare for the Future

 No one knows what tomorrow may bring, but there are some inevitabilities for which you can prepare.
 You’ve worked too hard to risk your personal security or the legacy you leave, so it is wise to establish an estate plan you can count on no matter what comes your way.
-Morton, Valihura & Zerbato, LLC helps clients in the Greenville area and throughout Delaware guard against the unpredictable and leave instructions they feel confident about.
+Morton, Valihura & Zerbato, LLC helps clients guard against the unpredictable and leave instructions they feel confident about.
 Whether your estate is substantial or modest, we can help you design an estate plan that fits your unique circumstances and addresses your concerns.

 - Will drafting, execution and review

 - Durable Power of Attorney

 Thoughtful Attorneys Handle Wills, Trusts, Advanced Healthcare Directives and Powers of Attorney

 Estate plans can be used to carry out your wishes during your lifetime and even after.
 Though it may be difficult to think about your mortality, clear and thorough plans can remove the fear of uncertainty.
 We can help with:

 - Wills — Your last will and testament provides the opportunity to distribute property, establish care for children and otherwise express your final wishes.
 A will is the primary means by which you can leave property to any person you choose.
 If you have minor children, a will can also allow you to plan for their long-term care by nominating a guardian to care for your children in the event of your passing.